aokolnychyi/spark-streaming-kafka-example/README.md

 10. Consider parallelizing the data receiving.
 Each input DStream creates a single receiver (running on a worker machine) that receives a single stream of data.
 Receiving multiple data streams can therefore be achieved by creating multiple input DStreams and configuring them to receive different partitions of the data stream from the source(s).

+11. If you assign the same group id to several consumer instances then all the consumers will get different set of messages on the same topic.
+This is a kind of load balancing which kafka provides with its Consumer API.

+12. If you're doing multiple output operations and aren't caching, Spark is going to read from Kafka again each time, and if some of those reads are happening for the same group and same topicpartition, it's not going to work.